fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 }
 ```

-When the current question has been answered it will return a button allowing the
+When the current question has been answered it will show a button allowing the
 user to progress.

 We also need a method to handle the event: